j-rewerts/Jazz/android/README.md

 ```

 ### CSS
 LiveChat allows you to modify the look and feel of any given group/deployment by editing CSS in the LiveChat console.
+This is the preferred approach, as we can control it without deploying new versions.